sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/03_interop/02_javascript/interop-js.md

 The Interop API is accessible through the [`glue.interop`](../../../../reference/glue/latest/interop/index.html) object.

-*See the JavaScript [Interop example](https://github.com/Glue42/js-examples/tree/master/interop-example) on GitHub.*
+*See the JavaScript [Interop Request/Response](https://github.com/Glue42/js-examples/tree/master/interop-request-response) and [Interop Streaming](https://github.com/Glue42/js-examples/tree/master/interop-streaming) examples on GitHub.*

 To register an Interop method that will be available to all other Glue42 enabled applications, use the [`register()`](../../../../reference/glue/latest/interop/index.html#API-register) method.
 Provide a name for the method (or a [`MethodDefinition`](../../../../reference/glue/latest/interop/index.html#MethodDefinition) object) and a callback that will handle invocations from client applications: